shinnosukeono/shinnosukeono.github.io/content/post/shanbally/index.md

 > *`There is no sense whatever in squandering public money on the destruction of a beautiful house which is well known to students of Nash's domestic architecture’*.

 He received a reply stating that the Minister would be unavailable until mid-October, but would give the matter his fullest attention when he returned to work.
 But Professor Gwynn's article was already too late.
 Despite some local opposition and widespread critical comment, the roof was removed and some of its impressive cut stones were being removed by hand and broken into smaller pieces for use in road building.

 The demolition had started in September.
 The beautiful lawn trees at Shanbally were cut down and *‘rapidly carted away’*.
-The Land Commission had sold the castle to a Limerick firm who razed it to the ground in order to salvage materials from the ruins.
-A Limerick auctioneer sold these at public auction.
+The Land Commission had sold the castle to a Limerick firm who razed it to the ground in order to salvage materials from the ruins and these were sold at public auction by a Limerick auctioneer.
 The *'philistines'* who did this were merely symptomatic of the general attitude of the population at the time.
 The Land Commission issued the following notice: *‘The beautiful cut stone of the Castle will no doubt be put to practical use’*.

 The Government Information Bureau, in an attempt to defend the vandalism, issued the following statement, which although suited their narrative, should be considered a blatant lie: